Bowman Gray Stadium: Second failed WSSU sale, renovations, return of NASCAR Cup Series

 In March 2024, the sanctioning body of NASCAR took over the auto racing operations lease from the Hawkins family-owned Winston-Salem Speedway, Inc., ending a 75-year lease.
 Five months after NASCAR's takeover, NASCAR executive vice president Ben Kennedy announced the Cup Series' return for 2025 to the facility, moving the exhibition and non-points paying race known as the Clash from the Los Angeles Memorial Coliseum to Bowman Gray Stadium.
 In preparation for the event, numerous renovations were made.
 By January 2025, a new lighting system was installed and the surrounding guardrails were removed and replaced by SAFER barriers and protective catchfence.
 The first Clash at the facility was run on February 2; the first Cup Series race at the stadium since 1971.
-In June 2025, the Winston-Salem City Council approved funding for a new $1,000,000 scoreboard if NASCAR continued to host any of its top three series at the facility over the following five years.
-Two months later, Robbie Brewer became the fifth driver to die at Bowman Gray Stadium after suffering a heart attack and slamming head-on into the outside barrier during a Sportsman division race; the first fatality at the track since driver Bubba Beck's death in 2002 after he also experienced a heart attack during a race.
+In June 2025, the Winston-Salem City Council approved funding for a new $1,000,000 scoreboard if NASCAR continued to host any of its top three series at the facility over the following five years; the scoreboard, planned as a digital LED video board, was officially announced on December 8.
+On August 10, Robbie Brewer became the fifth driver to die at Bowman Gray Stadium after suffering a heart attack and slamming head-on into the outside barrier during a Sportsman division race; the first fatality at the track since driver Bubba Beck's death in 2002 after he also experienced a heart attack during a race.